plinss/acmebot/README.md

         ...
     }

-The above example will generate a single primary/backup private key set and two certificates, 'example.com' and 'mail.example.com' both using the same private key.
+The above example will generate a single primary/backup private key set and two certificates, 'example.com' and 'mail.example.com' both using the same private keys.
+An ECDSA certicicate will only be generated for 'mail.example.com'.

 ### TLSA Records